Gurshaan Singh

 Gurshaan’s leadership style:

-As a leader, what is Gurshaan more likely to?
+As a leader, what is Gurshaan more likely to ON THE BOARD?

 "Student Leadership SHOULD feel more Friendly